This is the Weight and Healthcare newsletter! If you like what you are reading, please consider subscribing and/or sharing!

 One more time…as with everything health related, your mileage may vary so if you can, talk to a weight-neutral healthcare provider to see what’s best for you!

-If you’d like more support around this, I have a video workshop (there is a pay-what-you-can option so that money isn’t a barrier) that you can check out here!
+If you’d like more support around this, I have a video workshop about weight neutral blood sugar management (there is a pay-what-you-can option so that money isn’t a barrier) that you can check out here!

 Did you find this post helpful?
 You can get a paid subscription to support the newsletter (and the work that goes into it!) and get special benefits including our Friday Conversations, or subscribe for free to get future posts delivered direct to your inbox!
 Click the Subscribe button below for details: